The-Devoyage/basel.bot/README.md

 3. Create a GET route to get a signed link to access file.
 The signed link includes a JWT or Encrypted Token.
 4. Create a final GET route to get the file using the signed link.
 Files should not be exposed to the public.

+- [ ] Add suspense boundary to the clientside app to prevent crash/show error
+- [ ] Update the email layout for logging in.